tangshuang/nautil/docs/component/event-stream.md

 <Input onChange={some$} />
 ```

-Notice: `onChange` will not affect the value of two-way-binding.

 Inside the component, we should use `on` to subscribe to Observable, use `emit` to active stream.

 ```js